 Today, in most Western countries, we enjoy many freedoms: Freedom of speech, freedom to learn the occupation we want, freedom to travel.
 We are so used to all these freedoms that sometimes – only sometimes – we need to be reminded of their importance.
 Because if we lose these freedoms, we lose everything.
 In an oppressive system based on mass surveillance, there is no freedom left.

-While you were able to make yourself comfortable in this society – by following the rules and supporting the oppressive system – you were neglected one of the most basic human characteristics: The freedom to choose what you think is right.
+While you were able to make yourself comfortable in this society – by following the rules and supporting the oppressive system – you were neglected one of the most basic human characteristics: The freedom to decide for yourself what you think is right.

-The next oppressive system is already looming in front of us
+The next oppressive system is already looming before us

-Even though, we, in Germany, have left this oppressive system behind 28 years ago, there is no guarantee that something similar will not happen again, in any democracy, anywhere in the world.
+Even though, we, in Germany, have left the oppressive system GDR behind 29 years ago, there is no guarantee that something similar will not happen again, in any democracy, anywhere in the world.
 Actually the current political development in many Western countries paints a very negative picture when it comes to our freedoms.

-Currently many countries discuss to strengthen the online surveillance rights of their Secret Services – also against their own citizens.
-Some even go so far as to claim that encryption should be prohibited or backdoored while refusing to understand that this would only leave us with no security at all online.
+Currently many governments discuss to push for increased online surveillance - to monitor their own citizens.
+Some even go so far as to claim that encryption should be backdoored] while refusing to understand that this would only leave us with no security at all online.
 It is up to everybody's own imagination what a second Cryptowar could do to our free societies, but it is clear that it can't be any good.